The Importance of Sustainable Mine Closure Planning

 We all know infrastructure ages over time.
 From the day of installation industrial and commercial infrastructure slowly corrodes and eventually needs to be repaired, updated or replaced.
 Ageing assets are therefore a challenge.
 The cost of corrosion globally in 2018 can be estimated at US$2.9 trillion.
 In Australia alone it was around US$50 billion.
 So how can we be smart about maintaining and extending the life of our structures?
 Brad Dockrill, Principal Engineer in our Newcastle office, talks about what you can do as a business to reduce the cost of corrosion on your assets.

 Eliminating Bottlenecks in Plant Processing

 It is important for a process plant to remain as ‘lean’ as possible to achieve a smooth continuous flow of material.
-Bottlenecks can inhibit flow and prevent a process plant from achieving its maximum throughput capacity.
-To make progress towards as ‘Lean’ a process as possible bottlenecks must be identified, managed and improved.
-Neville Dowson, Principal Process Engineer at Engenium, talks about the four step process used to eliminate bottlenecks in plant processing.
+Bottlenecks can inhibit flow and prevent a process plant from achieving maximum tonnage.
+To make progress towards as ‘lean’ a process as possible bottlenecks must be identified, managed and improved.
+Neville Dowson, Principal Process Engineer at Engenium, talks about the four-step process used to eliminate bottlenecks in plant processing.